Tracking your progress toward New Year’s resolutions is crucial to succeeding with them. It helps to know a few tricks and technological tools

-5. Start small and
+5. Start small and start now.

 While planning how you are going to track is useful, the most important part of the process is starting as quickly as possible and setting realistic goals.
 “Start today,” says Friedberg.
 “Write down in your calendar every day that this is part of your daily schedule.
 If it’s written down, you’ll be more likely to see it as something that you need to do.”